A Growing Guide for Raspberry Canes

 Feeding Your Raspberry Canes

-When the weather is dry you need to water the raspberry canes thoroughly once a week, especially during their first Spring and Summer.
-If you have decided to grow your canes in a pot then they will need to be fed regularly during Spring and early Summer with a balanced liquid feed – you will also need to make sure they have fresh compost to root into each year!
+That said, if you have decided to grow your canes in a pot, then they will need to be fed regularly during Spring and early Summer with a balanced liquid feed – you will also need to make sure they have fresh compost to root into each year!

 We hope you have learned a lot from the above and make lots of plans for planting new fruits when Summer comes around!